 But, Raskin is happy about the community’s response.
 “People have really just been effusive in their support,” he said.
 “I’m proud of our congregation.
 I’m proud of our leadership.
 It’s one of those clarifying moments.”

-Raskin grew up in the Cleveland suburb of Lyndhurst.
-He attended Temple Emanu El, which is now located in nearby Orange.
+Raskin grew up in Lyndhurst and attended Temple Emanu El in Orange.
 He said he was close to Rabbi Emeritus Daniel Roberts.

 Raskin first went to Israel with the Jewish Federation of Cleveland on a teen trip when he was 16.
 Since then, he has been back numerous times.